Soft20/UFO-Assignment-2/README.md

 std: 4698149.1470
 mean: 26328980.2800

+### Specifications

+The code was executed on a MacBook Pro (Retina, 13-inch, Early 2015) with a 2,9 GHz Dual-Core Intel Core i5 Processor.
+The MacBook has a memory of 8 GB 1867 MHz DDR3.
+The code was executed with Java version 13.0.2.

 ### Conclusion

 The third alteration of the the `tallyChars` method has the best performance with approximately `293.38%`